 Prior to the 2000s, game pricing worked a lot more like the traditional market.
 If you were looking for a game, you would often find shelf price disparity between retailers.
 Taking into account inflation, games were generally more expensive, not less.
 Take a look at Street Fighter Alpha 2 in this flyer for Toys ‘R’ US (1996):

-Game pricing in the 2000s started to change when compacts discs became the leading distribution medium.
+Game pricing in the 2000s started to change when compact discs became the leading distribution medium.
 CDs (and later DVDs) were more affordable for publishers to distribute and combined with a combination of other economic forces (competition, rising cost of game development, pricing strategy, shift in preferred revenue), retailers settled in at a “AAA” price strategy of $59.99 USD.
 Keep in mind that $59.99 is still less expensive (when correcting for inflation) than most high value games of the 1990s.
 This could be an entire topic all on its own and we need to move on.
 If you want to read more about it, check out this Ars Technica article on the matter.

 Game Pricing Today (2020 and Beyond)